azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

       ![The Power BI authorization has succeeded.](media/2019-03-20-17-44-01.png "Power BI authorization has succeeded")

-    - Click the Save button.
+    - Select the Save button.

 15. Create one final Output for **Power BI**.